Jonathan Baumbach: Work

 Preceded by his academic activity and on the heels of a critical study, 1965's The Landscape of Nightmare: Studies in the Contemporary American Novel, Baumbach's first novel, A Man to Conjure With, published the same year, "synthesizes various trends outlined in his critical study" and "has a protagonist who moves simultaneously backward and forward in time, carefully orchestrating revelations of plot and character so that the present is gradually understood in a plausible and convincing way.
 As a result, the narrative is assembled as a psychological collage."

 In the novels which followed, Baumbach has been said to be 'representative of a new style of novelist' alongside contemporaries Ronald Sukenick, Jerzy Kosinski, and William H. Gass while developing an experimental approach bearing comparison with surrealist and magical realist writers in their use of dream imagery.
 Baumbach himself has said "I'm not just using the dream in the traditional sense, in the psychological sense where it's an almost compacted parable, with special symbols.
 I'm just trying to find another way of getting at reality.
 I mean, my sense is that the conventional novel, for me, anyway, is on its way to a dead end.
 And I'm trying to get at the way things are in a way that no one has ever seen them before."

 His second novel, What Comes Next, further explores the themes in his critical study and 'organizes itself as a literal landscape of nightmare, as all reference points for the character's reality are located within his own disjointed perceptions.
-As far as temporal narrative, "what comes next" is created from the workings of his mind.'.
-His reputation as an experimental novelist develops further with his third novel, Reruns, which "abandons plot and character entirely in favor of dream-like images from movies rerun page by page."
+His third novel, Reruns, "abandons plot and character entirely in favor of dream-like images from movies rerun page by page."
 In his fourth, Babble, Baumbach constructs his narrative from "the stories his infant son allegedly tells him."

 Baumbach's work has been compared with the dreamlike filmic style of David Lynch and is often grouped with postmodernists like William Gaddis, Donald Barthelme and Robert Coover.
-At the same time, he is acclaimed for a "singular fictional voice."